-All students in grades 9 and 10 must be enrolled in a minimum of 7 class periods daily (35 credits minimum).
-Students in grades 11 and 12 must be enrolled in a minimum of 7 class periods daily (35 credits minimum) unless approved by BHS Administration.
+All students in grades 9 and 10 should be enrolled in a minimum of 8 class periods (40 credits minimum).
+Students in grades 11 and 12 must be enrolled in a minimum of 7 class periods (35 credits minimum) unless approved by BHS Administration.

-In order for any student to attain graduation status, request Senior Programs or enjoy senior privileges, they must earn a minimum of 100 credits, as described in this Program of Study, prior September 1st of their senior year.
+In order for any student to attain graduation status, request Senior Programs, or enjoy senior privileges, they must earn a minimum of 100 credits, as described in this Program of Study, prior to September 1st of their senior year.

-It is the responsibility of the student to enroll, and earn credit in sufficient courses required for graduation, college acceptance/requirements, and NCAA eligibility for college athletics.
+It is the responsibility of the student to enroll and earn credit in sufficient courses required for graduation, college acceptance/requirements, and NCAA eligibility for college athletics.
 If any deficiency is noted, students should make an appointment to see their school counselor immediately.